|

 There is minimal need to weigh the two approaches against one another as they respectively constitute well developed areas of research.
 The first is in the traditional domain of artificial life research, which is a well developed field with much activity in the area of autopoietic systems.
 The second approach would be roughly in the domain of data mining visualization, and it is within this discipline that the second approach must prove itself.
 It is interesting to note that both alife and data mining place heavy emphasis on visualization techniques tending to emphasize semantic analysis in defined problem domains, rather than consideration of underlying organization and ontology of data in unstable domains where questions are poorly formed.
 In order to position the two related autopoietic approaches in the context of database, my technique will be to backtrack through the genealogy of database, in hopes that we can identify a pattern in the history of database development that may assist us in routing out a better speculative map toward autopoietic database.

-A direct result of the flexibility of storage for which file systems were designed is the difficulty involved in integrating data stored in different types of files utilized by different programs.
+A brief genealogy of database A direct result of the flexibility of storage for which file systems were designed is the difficulty involved in integrating data stored in different types of files utilized by different programs.
 This is described as the problem of structural dependence and data dependence.
 (Rob and Coronel 13) Access to a file is dependent on the file's organization, thus if the data's organization changes, the programs that use the data must change as well.
 It is a brittle system.
 The solution to this problem was the progressive separation of the physical implementation or file structure from the logical representation of the data.
 Once logical description and physical implementation are separated, (an interface built between them), changes to the physical implementation of data can be implemented, eliminating the need to alter any applications utilizing the data.
 The genealogy of database pivots around this matter.

 The strategies for separating the physical implementation from the logical representation are provided through a software interface of a Database Management System (DBMS).
 A DBMS is software that manages the storage and retrieval of data between application logic and the binary form in which it is stored.
 This allows the logical form of the data to be abstracted on one side of the DBMS, and physical storage details to be managed on the other.
 Logical abstraction is the goal in containment of implementation details, and different DBMS models express different containment strategies based on their history.
 The four major historical database models that emerged from this endeavor are Hierarchical, Network, Relational/Entity Relationship Model (ERM), and Object Oriented.
 Their containment strategies are described as follows.